xapian/xapian/xapian-core/docs/spelling.rst

 Backend Support
 ---------------

-Currently spelling correction is supported for chert, flint, and brass databases.
+Currently spelling correction is supported for chert, and brass databases.
 It works with a single database or multiple databases (use Database::add_database() as usual).
 We've no plans to support it for the InMemory backend, but we do intend to support it for